akostrik/stage_telegram_python/README.md

-# Stage Master II, Sorbonne University
+# Internship Master II, Sorbonne University
-5 months, from the 3 April 2023 to the 12 September 2023
+An Internship of 5 months, from the 3 April 2023 to the 12 September 2023, in the association Ouverture du coeur

 Real time verification of the Telegram messages veracity by two methods: